 We highly recommend purchasing the NSB Komfort seats, which includes complimentary coffee, hot cocoa, and tea, as well as extra leg room and a table.
 Public transportation is widely used throughout Norway, unlike in other countries who primarily use personal cars, so we took full advantage of it!

 The entire train ride was approximately 6-7 hours long, which may seem like a long while, but with a cafe on board and plenty to look out the window, the time flew by.

 Once we arrived in Bergen, we walked about 5 minutes to the Marken Gjestehus, which is located on a pedestrian street area.
 There are over 80 restaurants and over 25 attractions in walking distance, as well.
 Are you sold yet?

 As we entered the building and waited to take the lift to reception on the 4th floor, we met a family who was also staying at the Marken Gjestehus, and then a variety of travelers while walking to our room!
 This place is for everyone!

-When we first walked into our room, we were overly pleased at how clean and decorative it was.
-With its wooden floors and colorful walls, we spent a fair amount of time admiring the interior design and how well the space was used.
+When we first walked into our room, we were overly pleased with how clean and decorative it was.
+With its wooden floors and colorful walls, we spent a fair amount of time admiring the interior design and how well space was used.
 With 29 rooms in total, there are a variety of room types to choose from.
-For us, we had a double bed and a private bathroom, which we absolutely loved!
-Make sure to contact the Marken Gjestehus Hostel directly to request rooms with private bathrooms and for 2 bed rooms with double beds.
+For us, we had a double bed and a private bathroom, which we loved!
+Make sure to contact the Marken Gjestehus Hostel directly to request rooms with private bathrooms and for two bedrooms with double beds.